LucasPaoli/Dacks-Lab-Internship/Oil-Sands-Project/OTU_clustering/README.md

 The "Script_usearch.R" script should be called automatically.
 If not, run the script "Script_usearch.R" as follows : *Rscript Script_usearch.R /Path/to/Output-Directory/*

-Then run the script "Filter.sh" as follows : *./Filter.sh /Path/to/Output-Directory/*
+If you had to run the "Script_usearch.R" script manually then run the script "Filter.sh" as follows : *./Filter.sh /Path/to/Output-Directory/*

 You can now move to the ecological analysis